sunder3344/php_liburing/README.md

 You can send comments, patches, questions [here on github](https://github.com/sunder3344/php_liburing/issues), to sunder3344@gmail.com

-# environmenet support
+# environment support
-This extension only support php8.*+ and linux 5.10+
+This extension only support php8.*+ and Linux 5.10+

 # Installing/Configuring